blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Letterbox in UNIX-like Systems.md

 		- (Sets the Canvas Pan) (Default: Whole Canvas)
 	- Scale
 		- (Sets the DPI Scale for Data)
+		- It is only a shorthand for "transform"

 - If only transform is used (with scale), and if the render goes out of screen, moving the mouse out of screen resets scale to 1x1 and stretches.
 	- And of course, without framebuffer, the mouse can go down